xiao-mantou/GamingTweaks/README.md

 For example, if you live alone, don't play online games, don't use VOIP, don't use video streaming services (Netflix/Amazon/Hulu/Twitch.tv/YouTube), or don't use P2P file sharing - QoS is not going to be all that beneficial to you.

-* Check if you're ISP's offer a QoS package to residential connections (most do)
+* Check if you're ISP offers a QoS package to residential connections (most do)
 * Check your Router QoS settings
 * Check your OS QoS options